bellis14/Senior_Project/ios/README.md

 * Download cocoapods.
 Use homebrew not gem.
   * Download Homebrew with these commands.
 You can find the same commands [here](https://docs.brew.sh/Installation#untar-anywhere)
     * mkdir homebrew && curl -L https://github.com/Homebrew/brew/tarball/master | tar xz --strip 1 -C homebrew
-    * Add the path: export PATH="/Users/coolasacucumber/Downloads/homebrew/bin:$PATH"
+    * (You will have to run this command any time you want to run pod install and you closed the terminal.
+Add the path: export PATH="/Users/coolasacucumber/Downloads/homebrew/bin:$PATH"
     * The path above will be different for you.
 I decided to make the homebrew directory in the downloads folder.
     * eval "$(homebrew/bin/brew shellenv)"
     * brew update --force --quiet